 Depending on your item’s shipping priority, it might have to wait in line a while from picking to packing, but normally items are packed within 48 hours of when you place your order.

+The shipping process also starts at this fulfillment center.
 Once the box is packed, it’s put on a truck to begin its journey to you.

 That’s where things can diverge pretty quickly depending on the route the package needs to travel.

 #2 Crossing Borders